Welding-alloy-steel

 When, in particular cases, the deployment of full quenched and tempered properties in the weld metal is not a necessity, the assembly can be put in service after stress relieve only.

-If appropriate, a non hardenable electrode may be selected, like an austenitic stainless or a nickel alloy: the lower strength and higher ductility contributes to obtain crack free welds.
+If appropriate, a non hardenable electrode may be selected for Welding-alloy-steel, like an austenitic stainless or a nickel alloy: the lower strength and higher ductility contributes to obtain crack free welds.

 From this exposition it results that the selection of the proper filler metal electrode is governed by the design strength level of the welded joint.
 This requirement should be taken care of, while the other need to minimize cracking should suggest the selection of the consumable providing maximum ductility.